Main Content

 constvelmscjac

-Jacobian of constant velocity (CV) motion model in MSC frame
+Jacobian of state transition function based on constant-velocity motion model in MSC frame

 Description

-[jacobianState,jacobianNoise] = constvelmscjac(state,vNoise) calculates the Jacobian matrix of the motion model with respect to the state vector and the noise.
-The input state defines the current state, and vNoise defines the target acceleration noise in the observer's Cartesian frame.
-The function assumes a time interval, dt, of one second, and zero observer acceleration in all dimensions.
+[Jx,Jw] = constvelmscjac(state,vNoise) returns the Jacobians of the state transition function based on the constant-velocity motion model with respect to the state vector and the noise. state defines the input state, and vNoise defines the target acceleration noise in the observer's Cartesian frame.
+The default time step dt is one second.
+The function assumes zero observer acceleration in all dimensions.

 The trackingEKF object allows you to specify the StateTransitionJacobianFcn property.
 The function can be used as a StateTransitionJacobianFcn when the HasAdditiveProcessNoise is set to false.